Feel the comfort and relaxation that a hot drink can give you with a Turmeric Tea recipe!

 - Glass blender: Make the turmeric paste in a glass blender.

-- Airtight jar: Store the contents in an airtight jar.
+- Jar: Store the contents in a jar.

 - Ice cube trays: Freeze the paste in ice cube trays until solid.